tianwei-zhang/422parks.com/_posts/2018-11-18-3-Days-Travel-Guide-for-Tokyo.md

 ## Day 2 (The Imperial Palace East Gardens, Asakusa)
 After the first day in Tokyo, you must be excited right?
 I recommend a lightweight schedule for day 2 to relax and explore the city.
-I started my day 2 in Tokyto at The Imperial Palace East Gardens.
+I started my day 2 in Tokyo at The Imperial Palace East Gardens.
 I have to say it is a lot less impressive than Hamarikyu or Meiji Shrine.
-Next, you can visit Asakusa, the famous temple district with lots of touristty shops.
+Next, you can visit Asakusa, the famous temple district with lots of touristy shops.
 There were so many people when I visited!
 It is a popular spot with both tourists and locals.
 {% include figure image_path="/assets/img/japan/tokyo/Asakusa.webp"%}
 Don't miss out the cute little shops in this district.
 Also, one of the conveyor belt sushi restaurants nearby is really good.
 So much better than what we have outside of Japan.
 {% include figure image_path="/assets/img/japan/tokyo/Asakusa2.webp"%}